muqiao0626/Bilinear_Model/README.md

 ## Citation
 Please cite the following manuscript if you use the bilinear model in your research:

-Qiao, M. (2023+).
-Deciphering the Genetic Code of Neuronal Type Connectivity: A Bilinear Modeling Approach.
-Biorxiv. https://www.biorxiv.org/content/10.1101/2023.08.01.551532
+Qiao, M. (2023+) Deciphering the Genetic Code of Neuronal Type Connectivity Through Bilinear Modeling. eLife.

 ## References:
 1. Bae, JA., et al. (2018).
 Digital Museum of Retinal Ganglion Cells with Dense Anatomy and Physiology.
 Cell, 173(5):1293–1306.e19.